Visual Intention Grounding for Egocentric Assistants: Introduction

-Despite recent advancements in vision-language models~\cite{chen2023shikra,you2023ferret,zhang2023next,zhang2024llava,li2024groundinggpt,shao2024visual,pramanick2024jack,chen2024lion}, existing methods~\cite{chen2023minigpt,bai2023qwen,wang2024qwen2,achiam2023gpt,wang2023cogvlm,ma2025groma} struggle to solve visual intention grounding in diverse real-world scenarios.
-First, solving the visual intention grounding task using two separate models—such as a language model (\eg, GPT-4~\cite{achiam2023gpt}) for reasoning and an object detector (\eg, GroundingDINO~\cite{liu2023grounding}) for localization—yields suboptimal results.
-These off-the-shelf models process visual and language information in separate feature spaces, causing misalignment between the two modalities.
-As a result, the model may hallucinate objects by incorrectly identifying items that do not exist in the scene.
+Despite recent advancements in vision-language models~\cite{chen2023shikra,you2023ferret,zhang2023next,zhang2024llava,li2024groundinggpt,shao2024visual,pramanick2024jack,chen2024lion,shi2024math,fan2025chestx,li2022invariant}, existing methods~\cite{chen2023minigpt,bai2023qwen,wang2024qwen2,achiam2023gpt,wang2023cogvlm,ma2025groma} struggle to solve visual intention grounding in diverse real-world scenarios.
+First, solving the visual intention grounding task using two separate models, such as a language model (\eg, GPT-4~\cite{achiam2023gpt}) for reasoning and an object detector (\eg, GroundingDINO~\cite{liu2023grounding}) for localization, yields suboptimal results.
+These off-the-shelf models process visual and language information independently, often resulting in inconsistent associations between the two modalities.
+Consequently, a model may hallucinate objects by incorrectly identifying items that are not present in the scene.
 Secondly, while multimodal large language models (MLLMs) offer a unified approach, existing methods are primarily designed for third-person visual grounding tasks.
 Without datasets connecting egocentric visual data to intention sentences, these models struggle to adapt to and perform well on first-person intention grounding.

 To bridge the gap in egocentric visual intention grounding, we introduce EgoIntention.
 EgoIntention is a comprehensive dataset built upon Ego4D~\cite{grauman2022ego4d}, the largest real-world egocentric vision dataset.
 We inherit object bounding boxes annotation from PACO-Ego4D~\cite{ramanathan2023paco}, a dataset that annotates object parts and attributes, and augment them with carefully curated human intention descriptions.
 Additionally, we address the inherent subjectivity in intention-object relationships by incorporating supplementary bounding box annotations for alternative objects that could reasonably fulfill each stated intention.
 Our EgoIntention dataset addresses two main gaps in visual grounding research: 1) the lack of egocentric data, and 2) the limited coverage of complex intentions arising from first-person viewpoints.
 Comprising 26,384 images, 52,768 human intention descriptions, and 89,841 annotated target object bounding boxes, this comprehensive dataset establishes a robust foundation for advancing visual intention understanding in real-world egocentric applications.